aleix-albaiges/-UPCSOSTENIBLE---Equip-A---Urban-Mobility-Challenge/README.md

 one of the postal codes.
 Finally we make a ranking to see the ones with the highest weighted score:
 <img src="Figure_1.png">
 <img src="pc.png">
+Everything was done with the weighted_score.py program that uses the importdata.py program that it is a simplified version of the dataframe.py program

 # How long does it take them?